Applications of weak attraction theory in Out($F_n$): Proof of main theorem

 \textbf{Stallings graph :} Consider a triple $(\Gamma, S, p)$ consisting of a marked graph $\Gamma$, a connected subgraph $S$ with no valence one vertices and a homotopy equivalence $p : \Gamma\rightarrow R_N$, which is a homotopy inverse of the marking on $\Gamma$. $p$ takes vertices to vertices and edges to edge-paths and is a immersion when restricted to $S$.
 This enforces that any path in $S$ is mapped to a path in $R_N$.
 If in addition we have $[F]=[S]$, we say that the triple $(\Gamma, S, p)$ is a representative of the free factor $F$ and $S$ is said to be the \textit{Stallings graph} for $F$.
 We get a metric on each edge of $\Gamma$ by pulling back the metric from $R_N$ via $p$.
 Under this setting, a line $l$ is carried by $[F]$ if and only if its realization $l_\Gamma$ in $\Gamma$ is contained in $S$, in which case the restriction of $p$ to the line $l_\Gamma$ is an immersion whose image in $R_N$ is $l$.

-\begin{fact} Every proper free factor $F$ has a realization $(\Gamma, S, p)$. \end{fact} The description of the Stallings graph and the proof of the fact mentioned above can be found in the proof of Theorem I, section 2.4 in \citep{HM-13b}.
+\begin{lemma} Every proper free factor $F$ has a realization $(\Gamma, S, p)$. \end{lemma} The description of the Stallings graph and the proof of the fact mentioned above can be found in the proof of Theorem I, section 2.4 in \citep{HM-13c}.
 The proof of existence uses the Stallings fold theorem to construct $S$, hence the name.

 The following fact is an important tool for the proof of the main theorem.
-It is used to detect fully-irreducibility when we are given an exponentially growing element. \begin{fact} Let $\phi\in \out(F_r)$ be a rotationless and exponentially growing element.
-Then for each attracting lamination $\Lambda^+_\phi$, if the subgroup system $\mathcal{A}_{na}\Lambda^+_\phi$ is trivial and the free factor system $\mathcal{A}_{supp}(\Lambda^+_\phi)$ is not proper then $\phi$ is fully irreducible. \end{fact}
+It is used to detect fully-irreducibility when we are given an exponentially growing element. \begin{lemma} Let $\phi\in \out$ be a rotationless and exponentially growing element.
+Then for each attracting lamination $\Lambda^+_\phi$, if the subgroup system $\mathcal{A}_{na}\Lambda^+_\phi$ is trivial and the free factor system $\mathcal{A}_{supp}(\Lambda^+_\phi)$ is not proper then $\phi$ is fully irreducible. \end{lemma}

-It is worth noting that the fully irreducible element we will get from this lemma is hyperbolic, since $\mathcal{A}_{na}\Lambda^+$ trivial implies that there are no periodic conjugacy classes and by [Brink-99] it is hyperbolic.
+It is worth noting that the fully irreducible element we will get from this lemma is hyperbolic, since $\mathcal{A}_{na}\Lambda^+$ trivial implies that there are no periodic conjugacy classes and by \citep{Br-00} it is hyperbolic.
 In the next lemma we will extend this result to include the geometric case also.

-\begin{lemma} For each exponentially growing $\phi\in \out(F_r)$ if there exists an attracting lamination $\Lambda^+_\phi$ such that $\mathcal{A}_{na}\Lambda^+_\phi = [\langle c \rangle]$, where $\mathcal{A}_{supp} [c]$ and $\mathcal{A}_{supp}(\Lambda^+)$ are not proper then $\phi$ is fully irreducible and geometric. \end{lemma}
+\begin{lemma} For each exponentially growing $\phi\in \out$ if there exists an attracting lamination $\Lambda^+_\phi$ such that $\mathcal{A}_{na}\Lambda^+_\phi = [\langle c \rangle]$, where $\mathcal{A}_{supp} [c]$ and $\mathcal{A}_{supp}(\Lambda^+)$ are not proper then $\phi$ is fully irreducible and geometric. \end{lemma}

 \begin{proof} We follow the footsteps of the proof of the fact \ref{fih}.
 Suppose $\phi$ is not fully irreducible.
 Pass on to a rotationless power and assume $\phi$ is rotationless.
 Let $[F]$ be the conjugacy class of the proper, non trivial free factor fixed by $\phi$.
 Choose a CT $f:G \rightarrow G$ such that $F$ is realized by some filtration element $G_r$ and $[G_r] = [F]$.
 Since $\mathcal{A}_{supp}(\Lambda^+)$ is not proper, the lamination $\Lambda^+_\phi$ corresponds to the highest strata $H_s$ and $r<s$.
 Next recall that a strata $H_i\subset G\setminus Z$ if and only if there exists some $k \geq 0$ so that some term in the complete splitting of $f^k_\# (E_i)$ (for some edge $E_i \subset H_i$)is an edge in $H_s$.
 This implies that $G_{s-1} \subset Z$, since $f$ preserves the filtration.
 Hence we have $G_r\subset G_{s-1}\subset Z$.
 This implies that $[F] \lneq[\langle c \rangle]$.
 So, $F = \langle c ^p \rangle$ for some $p>1$.
 But the conjugacy class $[c]$ fills contradicts our assumption that $F$ is a proper non trivial free factor. \end{proof}